ardabro/bindecoder/FORMAT_SPEC.md

 The value of each **unsigned integer** field met by the data file processor is put into common global dictionary serving as a source for back references.
 The dictionary is flat, so if more than one structure has a field with the same name, they will be interfering - the newer value overwrites the existing one in the dictionary.

 A richer data format file may define a set of data structures.
-Some of them may then embedded in the others, and any top-level one may be chosen to serve as root for data file structure.
-There is a `--struct` (`-st`)parameter selecting root structure.
+Some of them may be then embedded in the others, and any top-level one may be chosen to serve as root for data file structure.
+There is a `--struct` (`-st`) parameter selecting root structure.
 This means than one data format file may define a multiple binary file structures, and it is a good idea to do so if we need to handle a family of related files with partially common structures.

 An example: